skarrmann/janus/README.md

 ## KiCad project notes

 Separate symbols and footprints are defined for the bottom plate cutouts (both for for MX switches and the 8P8C ethernet jack).
-No special plugins are used here; these cutouts are manually positioned in the PCB design.
+No special code nor plugins are used here; these cutouts are manually positioned in the PCB design.

 ## Revision history